 Options are reviewed on a case-by-case basis and gains and losses are charged to the capital column of the Income Statement, where the option has been entered into to generate or protect capital returns.
-All of the put and call options bought and sold during the year have been capital in nature.
+All of the put and call options bought and sold during the current and comparative year were capital in nature.